As of today, my husband and I have been married for 25 years. When people hear how long we’ve been married, I get one of two possible responses:

 2. Maintain a balance.

-Being independent doesn’t mean being alone all of the time, though, just as marriage shouldn’t mean being together all of the time.
+The second of my secrets of a successful marriage is to maintain a balance.
+While staying independent is important, it doesn’t mean being alone all of the time, just as marriage shouldn’t mean being together all of the time.
 We’ve found a balance that works for both of us.
 We pursue our own interests but spend quality time together as well.

 3. Make deals.